Artur Davis: Post-congressional career

 For a time, Davis was doubtful he would run for public office again.
 He said, "Alabama is not friendly to independent candidacies” and suggested that running as a Republican would not be a viable option because the Alabama Republican Party had declined to embrace politicians who have switched parties such as former U.S. Congressman Parker Griffith who switched parties and lost the Republican primary in 2010.
 He changed his voter registration from Alabama to Virginia in 2012, and said he would run as a Republican were he to seek political office in the future.

 In the Spring of 2012, he announced he would become a visiting fellow at the Harvard Institute of Politics.
 In 2012, the conservative National Review online started publishing some of his political commentary.
 In February 2012, Davis told Politico that some Democrats wanted to argue that Obama's critics were motivated by racism, which Davis called "a huge mistake ... a tactic that's likely to backfire" as it would lead "substantial number of Americans" to believe they were being called racists because they did not support Obama.

 In August 2012, he cited remarks by Vice President Joe Biden for "racial viciousness" for remarks Davis said were insulting to African Americans, and said, "Governor Romney is absolutely right as the Obama campaign is running a divisive campaign … pitting one set of Americans against another issue after issue".
 Davis also said, "It wouldn't be so bad if Barack Obama had not campaigned in such a different way."
 Davis spoke at the Republican National Convention in August 2012 to voice additional criticisms of Barack Obama.
 Following Mitt Romney's loss in the 2012 presidential election, Davis said: "The Republican conservative base seems perilously close to shrinking to white southern evangelicals, senior white males, and upper income Protestants."

 In December 2013, it was announced that Davis would not run for retiring Republican Congressman Frank Wolf's seat in Virginia.
 Davis had previously expressed interest in running for Wolf's seat after his move to the state.

-In late June 2014, it was reported that Davis was considering running for Mayor of Montgomery, Alabama in 2015.
+In late June 2014, it was reported that Davis was considering running for Mayor of Montgomery, Alabama, in 2015.
 On July 18, 2014, Davis announced that he would launch an exploratory campaign for a mayoral run.
 On January 22, 2015, he officially declared his candidacy as a Democrat.
 On August 25, 2015, Artur Davis was defeated in the mayoral election by incumbent mayor Todd Strange.
 Following this loss, Davis expressed interest in running for the Montgomery County Commission in 2016 as a Democrat.
 However, the Alabama Democratic Party refused to allow Davis on the ballot, as he had supported a Republican candidate for office within the past four years.

-Davis was also a candidate for Mayor of Montgomery, Alabama in the August 2019 mayoral election, but lost again, winning 1,784 votes and placing sixth of twelve candidates.
+Davis was also a candidate for Mayor of Montgomery in the August 2019 mayoral election, but lost again, winning 1,784 votes and placing sixth of twelve candidates.